the-atari-team/se.runxl/README.md

 you get the idea.

-Each index file is responsible for the disk images (xfd, atr) or atari programs (xex) of the directory whre it is located.
+Each index file relates to the disk images (xfd, atr) or atari programs (xex, com, exe, bas, lst) of the directory where it is located.

 ### Index file format
 1st line: Name of the collection